lmu-osc/Introduction-RStudio-Git-GitHub/SSH.md

 ssh-add ~/.ssh/id_ed25519
 ```

-That's it!
+That's it !
+Going forward, you can use the SSH clone URL when copying a repo to your local machine (we will cover this in the second tutorial).
 You are completely done with the setting up part, which you will need to repeat only if you change computer.
 Let the fun begin!

 ***